A New Formula for Faster Computation of the K-Fold Cross-Validation and Good Regularisation Parameter Values in Ridge Regression: Applications

 \subsubsection{Computational speed}

-Table \ref{tab:time} shows the computation times for model selection with the different datasets and different types of regularisation when varying the number of regularisation parameter candidate values.
-The times in Table \ref{tab:time} also includes the computation of the regression coefficients corresponding to the minimal $GCV$ and $PRESS$ values for all responses.
-The main differences in computational time between finding the SVD in the case of $L_2$ regularisation and in the cases of first- and second derivative regularisation is due to the initial calculations of $\tilde{\bX}$, see Section \ref{secL2}.
-Similarly, the required transformation of the regression coefficients (see \eqref{backtransf}) explains the increase in computational time from calculating the SVD only to finding $PRESS$, $GCV$ and regression coefficients for a single regularisation parameter value for first and second derivative regularisation.
+Table \ref{tab:time} shows the computation times for model selection with the different datasets and different types of regularisation when varying the number of regularisation parameter candidate values {(varying the number of points in the search grid)}.
+The times in Table \ref{tab:time} also include the computation of the regression coefficients corresponding to the minimal $GCV$ and $PRESS$ values for all responses.
+The main differences in computational time between finding the SVD in the case of $L_2$ regularisation and in the cases of first- and second-derivative regularisation are due to the initial calculations of $\tilde{\bX}$, see Section \ref{secL2}.
+Similarly, the required transformation of the regression coefficients (see \eqref{backtransf}) explains the increase in computational time from calculating the SVD only to finding $PRESS$, $GCV$ and regression coefficients for a single regularisation parameter value for the first and second derivative regularisation.